ConorBobbleHat/ThisMightWork/README.md

 ### Step three: Installing the software

-Now download the latest server software from [here](https://github.com/2BoysAndHats/ThisMightWork/raw/master/TMW_Setup.exe)
+Now download the latest ThisMightWork server software from [here](https://github.com/2BoysAndHats/ThisMightWork/raw/master/TMW_Setup.exe)

 Run the installer, and when you're done, you're ready to try the demos (included in the [client software](https://github.com/2BoysAndHats/KinectJSBridge).), or start coding!